 “To achieve great things, two things are needed: a plan and not quite enough time.” — LEONARD BERNSTEIN

 I’m not simply advocating a blatant “less is more” approach because less doesn’t always lead to more.
 There comes a time when “more is more.”

 When there is high uncertainty, it is prudent to limit resources until you gain more certainty.
 When you do, the right action often is to double down from there and scale up on the necessary resources.

 But how do you know how and when to make these trade-offs?
 The answer lies in systematically limiting another key resource: your customer throughput.

 Customer throughput is the rate at which you create customers.

 Limit customer throughput to expose the right constraints

 Every business is the business of making customers.
 Think of this as building a customer factory.

 We all want our ideas to go from zero to a million customers overnight.
-But we don’t scale physical factories this way and neither should we our customer factories.
-Instead, deliberately limit your starting run size or customer throughput .
-For example, aim to create just 10 customers within a small time-box like 2 weeks.
+But we don’t scale physical factories this way, nor should we scale our customer factories.
+Instead, deliberately limit your starting run size or customer throughput.
+For example, aim to create just ten customers within a small time box, like two weeks.